London Green Directory

 For more information contact:

 Many products and services claim to be “green”, “earth-friendly” or “environmentally appropriate.”
-However, a single, generally agreed upon definition of these terms does not currently exist.
-As a consumer, it is often difficult to sift the truly “green” from the muddy brown.
+A single, generally agreed upon definition of these terms does not currently exist.

 For the purpose of this directory, “green” products are those that are least destructive to the environment, from creation to disposal.
 “Green” services are provided in a way that minimizes negative impact on the environment, and/or that helps others to do the same.

-The purpose of this resource is to encourage you to become more informed and to help you identify “green” products and services that suit your needs and that are the least destructive to the environment.
+The purpose of this resource is to encourage you to become more informed and to help you identify “green” products and services that suit your needs.

 Try to consider the following when contemplating any purchase: